Here’s How Fashion Bloggers Make Money on Instagram

 Earning Six Figures for Instagram Posts

-Though Bernstein declined to tell Harper’s her exact income, she did say that last year she earned in the “mid-six figures” from her Instagram posts.
+Though Bernstein declined to tell Harper’s her exact income, she did say that in 2014 she earned in the “mid-six figures” from her Instagram posts.
 She told the magazine, “Let’s just say it’s more than I could have ever imagined as a 22-year-old.”

 And that payday doesn’t even include the perks that come along with the fashion blogging lifestyle.
 In addition to the sponsorship fees, well-known fashion bloggers with lots of followers often receive tons of free clothing and accessories from brands that hope to be featured on their social media feeds.